-The requirements for Return of Title IV program funds when a student withdraws are separate and different than the Grantham University Institutional Refund Policy (see Catalog Section 1.10).
+Once complete, the student is notified that the calculation was made and of any action that must be taken by either the student or the University.
+In addition, any student that had Direct Loans disbursed at the University will be sent exit counseling information.
+All notifications are made to the non-Grantham email address on file no later than 30 days after their withdrawal.
+In the event there is not a valid email address on file, a paper copy of the material will be mailed to the student's home address The requirements for Return of Title IV program funds when a student withdraws are separate and different than the Grantham University Institutional Refund Policy (section 1.11 in the catalog).
 Therefore, the student may still owe funds to the University to cover unpaid institutional charges.
-Grantham University may also charge the student for any Title IV program funds that the University was required to return on the student's behalf.
+Grantham University may also take action to collect any Title IV program funds that the University was required to return on the student's behalf.

-HEROES Act
+HEROES ACT